-Under normal operation, when a visitor visits your website, the visitor starts by typing your domain name, which initiates an HTTP request to the site’s web server.
-The web server returns content, which is loaded into a browser, allowing the site visitor to navigate your website.
+Typically, when a visitor visits your website, they start by typing your domain name in their browser, which initiates an HTTP request to your site’s origin, typically a web server.
+The web server returns content, which is loaded into the visitor's browser, allowing them to view and navigate your website.